sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-7.md

 In order to understand what is happening, we need to look at how real numbers are encoded in computers, more specifically "floating point" encoding in this case.

-Key points about floating points numbers:
+Key facts about floating point numbers:

-- because each number is encoded on a finite number of bit, the number of floating point numbers that can be represented in a computer is finite
+- because each number is encoded on a finite number of bits, the number of floating point numbers that can be represented in a computer is finite.
-- most of the time, a floating point number is an approximation of a real number.
-This causes rounding issues
+- Most of the time, a floating point number is an approximation of a real number.
+This causes rounding issues.
-- as the size of the number represented increases, the size of the "gap" between two consecutive numbers will increase step by step
+- As the size of the number represented increases, the size of the "gap" between two consecutive numbers will increase step by step.
+-
 > Squeezing infinitely many real numbers into a finite number of bits requires an approximate representation.
 Although there are infinitely many integers, in most programs the result of integer computations can be stored in 32 bits.
 In contrast, given any fixed number of bits, most calculations with real numbers will produce quantities that cannot be exactly represented using that many bits.
 Therefore the result of a floating-point calculation must often be rounded in order to fit back into its finite representation.
 This rounding error is the characteristic feature of floating-point computation.
 >
 > -- [What Every Computer Scientist Should Know About Floating-Point Arithmetic](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html)

 #### Large numbers

-For most numbers above a certain size of digits, the computation of the square root will never complete.
+For most numbers above a certain size of digits, the computation of the square root will never finish.

 When tracing the program step by step, we can see that this condition happens for large numbers when the guess is getting very close to the actual result.
 Because of rounding errors, the function `(improve guess x)` can't improve the guess anymore as the smallest possible difference between $guess^2$ and $x$ is larger than `0.001`.
-This is because with number of this magnitude, the distance between two consecutive floating point numbers is larger than `0.001`.
+This is because with numbers of this order magnitude, the distance between two consecutive floating point numbers is larger than `0.001`.

 For example, here is the trace for `(sqrt 12345678901234)`: